MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/unixtime-microseconds-todatetimefunction.md

 ## Returns

-If the conversion is successful, the result will be a [datetime](./scalar-data-types/datetime.md) value.
-Otherwise, the result will be null.
+If the conversion is successful, the result is a [datetime](./scalar-data-types/datetime.md) value.
+Otherwise, the result is null.

 ## Example